oweb36/mws-docs/mws/Megarchive Warehouse Show/Megarchive Warehouse Show.md

 The name Megarchive in both MWS and my megarchive manual collections is a portmanteau of *Mega* and *Archive*.

 MWS is not family friendly, neither it aims to.

+> UPDATE ig kinda: MWS is literally AACOS, but slightly more Diverse lol.